OpenGIS/.github/profile/README.md

 # Open GIS

-Open Source GIS tools for the Web.
+Open-Source GIS tools for the Web.